BETA PHOTO: Topo for K-Cliff routes (Darryl Cramer, 8/2011)

 Take the trail west from the Lower Town Wall towards the Inner Town Walls.
 When you are almost on top of the little stream, look for the wall to the North (your right).
 One short trail goes to the right side of the cliff (through some small boulders), another trail further up goes to the left end of the cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for K Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for K Cliff:

 Special K 5.8 5b 16 VI- 15 HVS 4c Trad, 1 pitch, 80'